skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

  | ↕ Latitude ±90° from equator toward poles
  | ↔ Longitude ±180° from prime meridian with east positive

-The definition of latitude
-depends on whether you model the Earth as a simple sphere or more realistically as a slightly flattened ellipsoid.
+A location’s latitude will vary slightly depending on whether you model the Earth as a simple sphere or more realistically as a slightly flattened ellipsoid.
 The most popular choice today is to use the WGS84 ellipsoid, which is the one used by the GPS system.